 I was also involved in the rave scene, and I always loved the flyers and how the graphics looked.
 So when I was in high school, I taught myself how to use photoshop to make flyers.
 I knew then that I wanted to be a graphic designer.

 When I finished college it was at the time when the brand OBEY was really blowing up.
 They were one of my favourite clothing brands and they had a t-shirt design competition.
 I entered the competition and actually won it!
 They produced my design on their t-shirts in stores around the US.
 This experience really catapulted my apparel design career.

 What has the life of an entrepreneur been like for you?

 It’s been tough being on my own as like most creative people, you have many ideas in your head of where you want to be, and I’m that perfectionist type—so I had to let go of a lot of things.
 The challenge was taking things one step at a time because I don’t have the capacity to do some of the things that I want to do without additional help.

-What’s helped a lot is the support from our community.
+What’s helped a lot is the support of our community.
 Particularly in LA.
 I’m so fortunate to be surrounded by an active community who is willing to help each other out and collaborate as much as they can.

 So I think it’s important to get out there, network and don’t be afraid to ask for help.

 I have a few friends who also own t-shirt companies so I will often catch up with them to share ideas on how we can all grow our businesses.